jerabaul29/OpenMetBuoy-v2021a/instrument_hardware/list_of_components.md

 or any other box you like (size may be adapted to number of battery cells, additional functionality that requires additional small PCBs, etc).

+For example a slightly bigger box: https://no.rs-online.com/web/p/general-purpose-enclosures/2010158 .

 ### Non rechargable batteries

 I recommend trying to get batteries with solder tags, and drop the battery holders alltogether, but it is not always easy to find batteries with solder tags for a good price; batteries without solder tags will need a battery holder, and these are often of low quality and create problems, so best to use battery solder tags and solder everything yourself: